PieLabs/pie-docs/developing/packaging.md

 #### name (required)

 The package `name` property will be used as the Custom Element name.
 Elements should be named according to W3C [rules](https://www.w3.org/TR/custom-elements/#concepts) for Custom Elements (all-lowercase, must contain a hyphen).
-The name of the PIE should be unique, as such we recommend using your organization name as the first part of the name, e.g. `organization-pie-name`
+The name of the PIE should be unique, as such, we recommend using your organization name as the first part of the name, e.g. `organization-pie-name`

 ### version (required)